 “It felt like being a mother.”

-What I Learned from Jane is the true story of how a child born with severe brain damage changed her mother’s life.
+Following the four days they spent together, What I Learned from Jane is the true story of how a child born with severe brain damage changed her mother’s life.

 The solution is almost always fewer things.
 That’s the Naked House philosophy in a nutshell, though the importance of top-notch organization (“a place for everything and everything in its place”), design unity, cleanliness and quality round out this book’s description of the most desirable, peaceful home in which to live.
 With a tongue-in-cheek, personal style, The Naked House is an inspiring but not-too-serious primer on cleaning, organizing and reducing clutter—and on changing the way you view the purpose and soul of your home.